Paleo Banana Bread

 - Check out my Banana Muffins with Almond Flour for a similar delicious recipe.

-To Make Paleo Chocolate Chip Banana Bread, line a bread pan with parchment paper.
+To make Paleo banana bread, line a bread pan with parchment paper.
+Preheat oven to 350 degrees Fahrenheit.

 Then, add the mashed bananas, eggs, creamy almond butter and vanilla to a large mixing bowl and mix until combined.